lvanschilfgaarde/lordcephei.github.io/pages/package_overview.md

 ### _Augmented Wave Methods_

 Augmented Wave methods, originally developed by Slater, partitions space into spheres enclosing around each atom.
-Basis functions used to solve Schrodinger's equation consist of a family of smooth envelope functions which are "augmented" with solutions of Schrodinger equation
+Basis functions used to solve Schrodinger's equation consist of a family of smooth envelope functions which are "augmented" with solutions of the Schrodinger equation
 (aka _partial waves_) inside each sphere.
 The reason for augmentation is to enable basis functions to vary rapidly near nuclei where they must be orthogonalized to core states.

-Augmented-wave methods consist of an "atomic" part and a "band'' part The former takes as input a density and finds the ["partial waves"](/docs/asaoverview/#structure-of-the-asa) [update link!] on a numerical radial mesh inside each augmentation sphere and makes the relevant matrix elements needed, e.g. for the hamiltonian or some other property (e.g. optics).
+Augmented-wave methods consist of an "atomic" part and a "band'' part.
+The former takes as input a density and finds the ["partial waves"](/docs/asaoverview/#structure-of-the-asa) [update link!] on a numerical radial mesh inside each augmentation sphere and makes the relevant matrix elements needed, e.g. for the hamiltonian or some other property (e.g. optics).
 The "band'' part constructs the hamiltonian and diagonalizes the secular matrix made by joining the partial waves to the envelopes.

 Solutions of the Schrodinger equations are then piecewise: the envelope functions must be joined differentiably onto the partial waves.
-Matching conditions set up secular matrix, so solution of the Schrodinger equation in the crystal for a given potential reduces to an eigenvalue problem.
+Matching conditions determine a secular matrix, so solution of the Schrodinger equation in the crystal for a given potential reduces to an eigenvalue problem.

 The choice of envelope function defines the method (Linear Muffin Tin Orbitals, Linear Augmented Plane Waves, Jigsaw Puzzle Orbitals); while